 Though Kale is more popular in Europe than the United States, its reputation as a superfood has increased its consumption in the U.S. in recent years.
 Learn more about kale and enjoy this recipe for delicious kale soup.

-Kale historyKale has been one of the most common green vegetables in all of Europe ever since the Middle Ages.
+Kale has been one of the most common green vegetables in all of Europe ever since the Middle Ages.
 It is believed that different varieties of Kale like cabbage already existed in Greece around 400 BC.
 Kale wasn’t really introduced in America until the 19th century when it is believed that Russian traders brought kale with them.

 Due to the fact that kale is very easy to grow and provides important nutrients, cultivation of kale was encouraged in the U.K. during WWII to offset rationing effects.
 Since then kale has become a wildly popular element of the British diet.

-Kale nutrientsKale is widely regarded as a genuine super food.
+Kale is widely regarded as a genuine super food.
 Kale is packed with beta carotene, seven times the amount found in cabbage.
 It is also one of the best vegetable sources of calcium as well as iron, magnesium and potassium.
 As if that wasn’t enough, it is also rich in sulphur-containing protective phytochemicals, which inhibit certain types of cancer and protect arteries.